-TIMER: An integrating capacitor, $C_T$ , connected to the TIMER pin provides a timing function that controls the fault-time for both versions and the restart interval for the TPS2491.
-The timer charges at 25 $\mu$ A whenever the TPS2490/91 is in power limit or current limit and discharges at 2.5 $\mu$ A otherwise.
+TIMER: An integrating capacitor, C_T , connected to the TIMER pin provides a timing function that controls the fault-time for both versions and the restart interval for the TPS2491.
+The timer charges at 25 μA whenever the TPS2490/91 is in power limit or current limit and discharges at 2.5 μA otherwise.
 The charge-to-discharge current ratio is constant with temperature even though there is a positive temperature coefficient to both.
-If TIMER reaches 4 V, the TPS2490 pulls GATE to ground, latch off, and discharge $C_T$ .
-The TPS2491 pulls GATE to ground and attempt a restart (re-enable GATE) after a timing sequence consisting of discharging $C_T$ down to 1 V followed by 15 more charge and discharge cycles.
+If TIMER reaches 4 V, the TPS2490 pulls GATE to ground, latch off, and discharge C_T .
+The TPS2491 pulls GATE to ground and attempt a restart (re-enable GATE) after a timing sequence consisting of discharging C_T down to 1 V followed by 15 more charge and discharge cycles.
 The TPS2490 can be reset by either cycling the EN pin or the UVLO (e.g. power cycling).
 TIMER discharges when EN is low or UVLO or POR are active.
 The TIMER pin should be tied to ground if this feature is not used.

 PG: This open-drain output is intended to interface to downstream dc/dc converters or monitoring circuits.
-PG goes open-drain (high voltage with a pull-up) after $V{DS}$ of M1 has fallen to about 1.25 V and a 9 ms deglitch time period has elapsed.
-PG is false (low or low resistance to ground) whenever $V{DS}$ of M1 has not been less than 1.25 V, $V{DS}$ of M1 is above 2.7 V, or UVLO is active.
-Both $V{DS}$ rising and falling are deglitched while entering UVLO sets PG low immediately.
+PG goes open-drain (high voltage with a pull-up) after V{DS} of M1 has fallen to about 1.25 V and a 9 ms deglitch time period has elapsed.
+PG is false (low or low resistance to ground) whenever EN is false, V{DS} of M1 is above 2.5 V, or UVLO is active.
 PG can also be viewed as having an input and output voltage monitor function.
-The 9-ms deglitch circuit operates to filter short events that could cause PG to go inactive (low) such as a momentary overload or input voltage step. $V{PG}$ voltage can be greater than $V{VCC}$ because it's ESD protection is only with respect to ground.
+The 9-ms deglitch circuit operates to filter short events that could cause PG to go inactive (low) such as a momentary overload or input voltage step.
+V{PG} voltage can be greater than V{VCC} because it's ESD protection is only with respect to ground.